Thursday September 19, 2019

 Alan Ehry, my father-in-law, died in a tractor accident on his property.
 The man was incredible, he was larger than life and faithful to his values to the core.
 He loved many but was loved by more.

 He loved Oregon, he loved his family property, where for so many years he ran bees all over the western half of this nation, never fearful, always curious, and jovial as any man who ever lived.

 He was always the life of the party.
 Alan had these funny ways of saying things and he loved to tell jokes and share funny stories and make people laugh.
 He was also a mechanical genius, like my dad, who he thought a great deal of.
 It is hard to imagine that they are both gone now, completely unimaginable.

 Alan recently had major surgery, his prostate was removed, and that procedure had renewed him once again.
-My wife Bonnie, his second eldest daughter, was just telling me how he was so full of energy and bounding around like a kid, that was Alan.
+Bonnie, his second eldest daughter, was just telling me how he was so full of energy and bounding around like a kid, that was Alan.

 He was taken by things that others missed, he loved details, he could tell you the most minute details about mechanical items, and in his lifetime he created many useful machines and products.
 I'll never forget his forklift, it was a WWII military jeep that was sort of cut in half and facing backward, with a fork lift attached to it, and it worked super well.

 I remember his Mercedes Benz phase, Alan loved to buy cars and vans and work on them and fix them up.
 He knew cars like very few people, and he could work on anything.